IBM/wkc-workflow/README.md

-# CP4DWorkflows

-In Cloud Pak for Data, you can use Flowable to create process definitions to manage a specific business process.

-This repository will provide you with sample process defintions.
+This repository will provide you with sample code for IBM Information Server and Cloud Pak for Data.

 Please see the license file for usage information.